INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * Experiments with piloted rotary-wing machines went back to before the First World War, when the Frenchmen Paul Cornu and Louis Breguet, the Ukrainian Igor Sikorsky, and others built helicopters that at best could hop up off the ground, but were not capable of sustained controlled flight.

 The first person to build a practical rotorcraft was Juan de la Cierva, who was born in Murcia, Spain, in 1895.
 He acquired an engineering degree and became a pioneer of Spanish aviation, working on various aircraft projects before and into the First World War.
 In 1919, he was considering the crash of a bomber that had stalled, when he came up with the idea of a stall-proof airplane.
-All he had to do was mount a free-spinning rotor above the airplane, partly or completely replacing the normal fixed wings.
-In forward flight, the aircraft's engine and propeller would force a draft through the rotor, generating lift -- incidentally resulting in a short take-off -- and if the engine failed, the spinning rotor would "autorotate", spinning as the machine fell to result in a soft landing.
+All he had to do was mount a free-spinning rotor above the airplane.
+In forward flight, the aircraft's engine and propeller would force a draft through the rotor, generating lift and if the engine failed, the spinning rotor would "autorotate", spinning as the machine fell to result in a soft landing.
 He patented the concept, calling the machine an "autogiro".
-Having staked that name, everybody else had to call them "autogyros", which for the sake of simplicity is the usage here.
+Having staked that name, everybody else had to call them "autogyros".

 JUAN DE LA CIERVA